Jelena Genčić: Tennis administration and coaching

-In 1968, as tennis went professional with the beginning of its open era, thirty-one-year-old Genčić, still very much an active player, began to be groomed for an eventual full-time tennis administrative career with a board position given to her at Partizan tennis club.
+In 1968, as tennis went professional with the beginning of its Open era, the 31-year-old Genčić, still very much an active player, began to be groomed for an eventual full-time tennis administrative career with a board position given to her at TK Partizan.
+Throughout the next few years, she became the president of the club and was effectively captain of the Yugoslav Tennis Association's juniors (TSJJ), and therefore traveled with the country's best youngsters.

-Though already coaching on an informal basis, in 1976, after retiring from active play, Genčić became a tennis coach.
+Though already coaching on an informal basis, in 1976, after retiring from active play, Genčić became a full-time junior tennis coach, although she never took a test or exam that led to a Tennis-coaching qualification.
 Over the following 30 years she played a part in discovering and coaching Novak Djokovic, Monica Seles, Goran Ivanišević, Mima Jaušovec, Iva Majoli, and Tatjana Ječmenica.